 Making room for more – the downsizer’s guide to guests!

 Congrats, you’ve made the big decision to downsize your home!
-By now you’re probably looking for the right kind of home to settle in – dog-earing pictures in real estate magazines and browsing Barry Plant online to find the perfect pad.
+By now you’re probably looking for the right kind of home to settle in – dog-earing pictures in real estate magazines and browsing real estate online to find the perfect pad.
 You’re checking out layouts and considering square footages, measuring your furniture and itching to bin a lifetime’s worth of stuff.
 But have you considered how your new home is going to accommodate the family and friends who want to stop by – be it for a little or a long while?

 Laying out the welcome mat